Aditya-Vishwakarma722/JAVA-Practice-Basic-Codes-/README.md

 1. All code is written in Java 8+

-2. This repository is educational and developmental, not a production library
+2. This repository is educational and developmental, not a production library.

 3. Future updates will include more advanced topics, optimization techniques, and project work